 The Bawdrip History & Archive Group is a non-profit-making, village community project run by volunteer residents.
-We normally meet on the 3rd Thursday at the Parish Hall at 7.30pm
+We normally meet at the Parish Hall at 7.30pm

 The primary function of the Group is to collect and preserve documents and material reflecting the life and times of our villages and their heritage.
 This to include old photographs, documents, archaeological objects, audio recordings or any other interesting items.